ShaneMcC/AoCBench/README.md

 ### Path to any additional common files that should count as changing all days.
 ### Behaves similar to daypath, any entry in this list can be a file or directory.
 ### (the .aocbench.yaml file is included in this list by default)
+### This can not include any paths that are part of a submodule (they will be ignored)
 ### Default: none
 common:
  - common